maael/temtem-api/README.md

 After this a summary file is created, listing all produced data files, and when they were updated.

+Then the files in `./data` are checked against codecs in `./scripts/checker/codecs` to see if the produced shapes conform to what's expected, using [io-ts](https://github.com/gcanti/io-ts).

 The `./data` and `./public` directories are then pushed to GitHub, where [now](https://github.com/zeit/now) will deploy the changes.

 ## Types